cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > **Hands on**:
 In this tutorial we will not use the Camera devices of the E-puck.
 So we can hide the window by clicking the "x" on the camera window.
-Don't forget to revert the simulation before hiding the camera and to save it after the modifications.
+Don't forget to reload the simulation before hiding the camera and to save it after the modifications.

 ### Create a new Controller